What are Threat Hunting and the use of threat hunting tools?

-Passive methods of detecting signs of intrusion are becoming less practical as environments are complicated, and no method or technology is able to absolutely detect malicious activities; thus, humans must “go for a hunt.”
+Passive methods of detecting signs of intrusion are becoming less practical as environments are complicated. no systems or technologies can absolutely find out malicious activities. thus, humans must “go for a hunt.”

 Threats are conducted by humans; threat actors are persistent, and they often manage to dodge network defense.
-For instance, the actors behind an advanced persistent threat (APT) manage to gain unauthorized access to a network and operate for a long period.
-Persistent and funded threat actors will not be caught by the security measures taken on the network.
+For instance, the actors behind an Advanced Persistent Threat (APT) manipulate to gain unauthorized access to a network.
+They operate for along duration.
+Persistent and funded threat actors will not be caught by the security measures taken on the plexus.

-Threat hunting is a proactive method with a focus on the pursuit of attacks and the evidence that attackers leave behind when they are conducting reconnaissance, malware or data exfiltration attacks.
-Instead of waiting for technological methods to detect an attack and alert us, we can employ human analytical skills and knowledge of environment context to detect unauthorized activities much faster and more efficiently.
+Threat hunting tools make you capable to implement a proactive method with a focus on the pursuit of attacks.
+They found the evidence that attackers leave behind when they are conducting reconnaissance, malware, or data exfiltration attacks.
+Instead of waiting for technological methods to detect an attack and alert us, we can employ man analytical skills and knowledge of environment context to detect unauthorized activities much faster and more efficiently.

-Threat hunting makes the premature discovery of an attack possible, and it aims to stop the attack before it is carried out successfully.
+Threat hunting tools make the premature discovery of an attack possible.
+It aims to stop the attack before it is carried out successfully.

-Threat hunting is not a new concept but it has been a trending topic in the cybersecurity industry lately.
-As the name suggests, threat hunting is about proactively looking for intruders and signs of potential future intrusions instead of using passive methods of detecting threats, and waiting for obvious signs of an intrusion as these methods are becoming outdated.
+Using threat hunting tools is not a new concept, but it has been a trending topic in the cybersecurity industry lately.
+As the name suggests, threat hunting is about proactively looking for intruders and signs of potential future intrusions instead of using passive methods of detecting Threats, and waiting for clear signs of an intrusion as these methods are becoming outdated.

-Threat actors including cybercrime organizations, nation-state hackers, and hackers for hire have various motivations to attack an organization:
+Threat actors such as cybercrime organizations, nation-state hackers, and hackers for hire have various motivations to attack an organization:

 - Financial gain: Threat actors steal information for direct or indirect financial gain; for instance, hackers steal credit card data to financially profit from them.
 Hackers can also compromise a corporate database to gain access to personal information and sell it on the dark web.